ttjpleizier/relmuss-specification/docs/basic.md

 ### Prayer: `sp-p`
-Addressed to the transcendent: 'you' refers to the divine.
+Addressed to the transcendent (i.e. not the audience present): 'you' refers to the divine.

 Note: When there is longer silence within the prayer (longer than 3 seconds), the prayer is split into three segments.
 The silence is not annotated, the two surrounding segments are both tagged with `sp-p`.